-On December 8, 2017, we acquired the Kirkland Crossing Apartments ("Kirkland Crossing"), a multifamily property from an unaffiliated third party for approximately \$54.1 million, exclusive of closing costs.
+On December 8, 2017, we acquired the Kirkland Crossing Apartments, a multifamily property from an unaffiliated third party for approximately \$54.1 million, excluding closing costs.
 Constructed in 2003, Kirkland Crossing consists of 266 units with a mix of one-, two- and three-bedroom units, and is located in Aurora, Illinois, a suburb of Chicago.
-As of December, 2018, in-place rents at Kirkland Crossing were approximately \$1,628 per unit.
-Real estate taxes payable for the property for the tax year ended in 2018 were approximately \$1,070,608.

 Kirkland Crossing's location offers convenient access to employment and retail.
 The city of Aurora is located approximately 32 miles from downtown Chicago, and is conveniently located close to the I-88 Corridor job market, home to the headquarters of several Fortune 1,000 companies, as well as both Argonne Lab and Fermi Lab which are two of the nation's largest research facilities.
-The property is also situated between the Aurora and Route 59 BNSF Metro stops, both of which are top ten regional train stops by ridership and provide transportation to downtown Chicago in approximately 50 minutes.
 Kirkland Crossing is also located in a highly rated school district.
-We believe Kirkland Crossing has been well-maintained and has benefitted from continuous institutional ownership, with 80% of the units having recently gone through interior renovation.
-The opportunity exists to complete the remaining unit upgrades over the course of three years while also making improvements to the common areas of the property.

-We believe that the sub-market in which Kirkland Crossing is located has favorable market fundamentals as population growth surrounding the property is more favorable than the Chicago market in general, and the area is highly affluent.
+The sub-market in which Kirkland Crossing is located has favorable market fundamentals as population growth surrounding the property is more favorable than the Chicago market in general, and the area is highly affluent.
 Moreover, the multifamily housing supply near Kirkland Crossing has historically been low, and we believe it should remain so during the next several years given a minimal supply pipeline.